bookmark_borderThinking Basketball

 In the article on Drive by Larry Bird, I wrote that Bird probably didn’t want to piss other people off while he was still active.
 Bradley was still active when Life on the Run came out, but it’s a bit more polarizing than Drive.
 For example, Bradley is relatively vocal in his criticism of Wilt Chamberlain.
 While he praises his individual abilities, which were beyond reproach, he also describes how Wilt’s focus on personal statistics often came at the expense of team success.
 Bradley is full of praise for Wilt’s big rival Bill Russell, whom he sees as the ultimate winner.

 Bill Simmons ranks “Life on the Run” in the highest category for basketball books (Influential Must-Reads) in his book The Book of Basketball.
 The praise for Russell and criticism of Chamberlain likely played a role in this.
 Simmons quotes passages from this book in the chapter on Russell and Wilt.
 However, I can definitely understand this classification.
-Bill Bradley has written a really good book here that even more than 40 years later is still very interesting to read if you are interested in the history of the NBA.
+This is a really good book.
+Even more than 40 years later it is still very interesting to read if you are interested in the history of the NBA.

 Get Life on the Run at Amazon